bab2683/maps/README.md

 # Maps

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+## TODO
+- change tests to `jest`
+- create schematics to include `index.ts` file
+- start implementing unit tests
+- separate `auth` and `form` modules into their different projects
+- add native submit to `form` module
+- start implementing e2e tests

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding